HolyTrinity777/sovereign-runtime-evidence/CHAOS_SUITE.md

 - Dataset hashes match the manifest.
 - Result hashes match the published summary.
 - The published counts match the raw result log.
-- The screenshot matches the structured summary.
+- The screenshots match the structured summary.
 - The visible outcome aligns with the documented category structure.

 ## Interpretation